Piping hot rice meal that takes only 15 minutes to be ready? A product that has the hottest male celebrity in China right now as its spokesperson?!!

 Naysayers would probably dismiss these products as unhealthy processed food.
 It would also be totally unfair to compare the taste with freshly-prepared dishes in restaurants, or home-cooked meals/mum's cooking.

 But there's no denying the convenience that the self-heating rice offers.
 Whenever you want it, wherever you want it, you can have it.
 Instant gratification!
-Moderation is the key for all things.
+Just keep in mind that moderation is the key for all things.

 Ending this post with my favorite Kai Xiao Zao tagline which translates as "Xiao Zhan open small stove for you".